 The Railway Hotel was opened to the public on the 16th of August 1852 at a total cost of £24,960.1s.10d.
 One of the first functions ever held at the ‘Railway Hotel’ was the Galway Subscription Ball organised by Lady Clanmorris and Lady Redington and held just 10 days after opening.
 It was the event of the year and all acknowledged the hotel as being the lap of luxury.
 A correspondent from the Railway Times in September of 1852 found the hotel already full to capacity!

 The first royal visitor arrived in July 1857 when Prince Louis Napoleon of France visited for lunch, shortly after landing in Galway docks on board his steam yacht La Reine Hortense.

 In 1918, the hotel was requisitioned by the British Army and was later handed over to the Irish National Army after the signing of the Anglo-Irish Treaty in 1922.
 Following the Civil War, normality returned to the hotel and business continued as usual.

 Alcock & Brown

 On June 15th 1919, Galway got its first glimpse of air travel when the first non-stop transatlantic flight landed at Derrygimla Bog near Clifden.
-Both men stayed in the hotel that night and the festivities carried on into the early hours of the morning.
+Aviators John Alcock and Arthur Brown made the first non-stop transatlantic flight when they flew a modified First World War Vickers Vimy bomber for 72 hours from St. John's, Newfoundland, to Clifden in Connemara.
+Both men stayed in the Hotel Meyrick that night and the festivities carried on into the early hours of the morning.

 Great Southern Hotel Group